 This page introduces and provides information on setting up Distributed Rendering.

 Distributed rendering is a technique for distributing a single render job within a single frame across many computers in a network.
 There are different approaches to doing this, but the main concept is to reduce the render times by dividing different parts of the rendering pipeline and giving each participant different parts of the job.
-The most common way to do this is to divide the frame to be rendered into small regions (buckets) and give each machine to render a number of them; then get the results and combine them into the final image.

 A render server is one of the computers in the network that does the rendering work.
 A render server requests render data from the render client, processes it, and sends the result back.
 In any DR job, there can be many render servers.